kodjobaah/mySlickApp/README.md

 mySlickApp
 ==========

-This application is a sandbox for learning the different aspects of play:
+This application is a sandbox for learning play:

 It currently utilizes the following: mysql, oracle, slick and typesafe management console.

 Setup
 ======
-Database: Myql or Oracle
+Database: Mysql or Oracle

-application.conf as well as specifying the database properties..you will need to specify which one to use by setting the following property: mySlickApp.database = "oracle"
+In "application.conf" as well as specifying the database properties..you will need designate which database to use by setting the property below: mySlickApp.database = "oracle"